-Number of PEP relationships (and as a % share of all relationships)
+Number of PEP relationships (and as a %

+share of all relationships)

-As at December As at December
+As at December

-2020 2019
+2021 2020

-Customer who are, or are associated with, 2,122 (0.51%) 2,057 (0.49%)
+Customer who are, or are associated with, 2,193 (0.50%) 2,122 (0.51%)

 politically exposed persons (PEPs)

-Of which are foreign PEPs 1,721 1,624
+Of which are foreign PEPs 1,750 1,721

-Of which are domestic PEPs 401 433
+Of which are domestic PEPs 443 401

-- 3.8 At the end of 2020 (and 2019), all Banks confirmed that they screen for PEPs at the commencement of a business relationship, and screen their customer records on a periodic basis to determine if a customer has become a PEP.
-For the latter the frequency of screening was generally daily for all customer risk types; noting one bank reported it continues to screen weekly.
-In 2019, one bank reported it only screened on an annual basis, but improvements have been made in 2020 with automated daily screening now in place. - 3.9 At the end of 2020 Banks reported they had 11,881 higher risk customers (2019: 10,015); this includes customers who are categorised as being higher risk for reasons other than being a PEP.
+- 3.8 At the end of 2021 (and 2020), all Banks confirmed that they screen for PEPs at the commencement of a business relationship, and screen their customer records on a periodic basis to determine if a customer has become a PEP.
+For the latter the frequency of screening was generally daily for all customer risk types; noting one bank reported it continues to screen weekly. - 3.9 At the end of 2021 Banks reported they had 14,577 higher risk customers (2020: 11,881); this includes customers who are categorised as being higher risk for reasons other than being a PEP.
 Where firms identify that customers pose a higher risk, either at the outset of a business relationship, or through an event that occurs during the business relationship, they are legally required to conduct enhanced customer due diligence.